gems-uff/refactoring-merge/README.md

 --datasetname = (optional) name of the produced dataset.
 When not informed, the script will save in the "output" folder a csv file with the following name: "merge_refactoring_ds.csv"
 ```

+## Project Corpus

+Our latest study evaluated 64 open-source projects.
+We generated two datasets, both containing 91,270 merge commits.
+You can find more details in the [project-corpus]{https://github.com/gems-uff/refactoring-merge/blob/master/project-corpus/README.md} folder.

 ## Team

 Hidden due to paper submission.